vitush/fbtwplus/README.txt

 fbtwplus -  Demo of authorization via Facebook and Twitter and reading of posts.
-            python and django is used
+            python and django is used.

 ========